rchiodo/notebook-test/roadmap.md

   - [ ] 1️⃣ 🏃 Editor height grow with content.
     - Note: make sure word wrapping and folding (one example for content widgets) work properly.
   - [ ] View output in seperate view.
 For example view output in fullscreen
-  - Will editor extensions work?
+  - :suspect: Will editor extensions work?
-  - How is language server going to be hooked up?
+  - :suspect: How is language server going to be hooked up?
-  - Can we provide more than one language server for a cell?
+  - :suspect: Can we provide more than one language server for a cell?
 (Jupyter auto complete)
 - Markdown Cell
   - [x] Live Preview
     - [x] Editor/Preview splited vertically